 This could be:

-Psychological triggers work and are ultimately the driving force behind all human behaviour according to Neil Patel.
+Psychological triggers work and are the driving force behind all human behaviour according to Neil Patel.

 Next, is your writing goals.

-Set a specific goal for you can stick to like:
+Set a goal that you can stick to, like:

 - Writing 500 words every day